 The Secretary of State for Transport has issued a Safeguarding Direction for East West Rail.
 This means that if a local authority receives a planning application for a development on land that is within the safeguarding boundary for East West Rail, they must consult us before deciding whether to grant planning permission.
 That way, we can look at any potential conflicts between other proposed developments and our proposals for East West Rail.
 It’s important to ‘safeguard’ the land for East West Rail in this way so we can continue to develop the designs for the railway with a clear understanding of what else is planned along the route.
 Safeguarding the land doesn’t necessarily mean that other development cannot go ahead.

-The Safeguarding boundary, which you can see on the plans below, mostly follows the anticipated boundary for the East West Rail (known as the draft Order Limits) as shown in the proposals as part of our consultation.
+The safeguarding boundary, which you can see on the plans below, mostly follows the anticipated boundary for the East West Rail (known as the draft Order Limits) as shown in the proposals as part of our consultation.
 The boundary of the Safeguarding Direction is different from the anticipated boundary for the project in areas where we are still considering different design options for the railway, such as the different alignment options for the railway at Tempsford.

 Direction & maps